KSL Article- Connexions offers mental health support to individuals and businesses during the pandemicJun 05, 2020

 Founder and licensed professional counselor Jodi Hildebrandt started ConneXions after working as a program director at Cirque Lodge, a rehabilitation center, and seeing a pattern with every one of her clients.
 She calls this pattern "distortion," and says it happens when people tell themselves stories that aren’t based in reality.

 Hildebrant worked with her clients to reframe their thoughts and feelings to see the full, true perspective and lead them away from optional pain.
-After seeing this benefit so many of her clients, she decided to focus solely on those principles and begin a mental health coaching program.
+After seeing this benefit so many of her clients, she decided to focus solely on those principles and begin a mental health training program.